jlee-consulting/windows-autopilot-tips/Phase 1 - Harvest Hardware IDs for Windows Autopilot.md

-# Phase 1 - Harvest Hardware IDs and Enroll Computers for Windows Autopilot
+# Phase 1 - Harvest Hardware IDs for Windows Autopilot

 For each new computer, please perform the following steps: